SEMICeu/DCAT-AP/releases/2.1.1/usageguide-identifiers.md

 ```

+The result of the aggregation process is open for interpretation in the current specification.
+Two possible outcomes are illustrated below.

-The aggregated catalogue Aggr: `ex:cataggr` created from combining source 1 and source 2 result in the following
+A) The aggregated catalogue Aggr: `ex:cataggr` created from combining source 1 and source 2 can result in the following
 ```
 ex:cataggr a dcat:Catalog.
 ex:cataggr dcat:dataset [